liuxg/Python-first-Practice/D1_of_3Day_DoneWithPython.md

 ```python
    def MaxOfTwo(xl, x2 = 1): ...
 ```
-* Please do put your default arguments at the end of your funaion arguments.
+* Please do put your default arguments at the end of your function arguments.

 ```python
 ```
 ## Functions with two outputs
-* A funaion can also return two or more outputs.
+* A function can also return two or more outputs.
 In that case you should write you code in the following:
 ```python
 def  f (x1, x2,  x3, ...):
      ......